kv blogs!

 This question feels especially pointed when you consider current geopolitics, but even aside from that: will I regret it?
 Will I dislike it?
 Am I romanticizing the whole thing despite trying my best to be realistic?
 Of course I fear those things, and that’s all just part of the anxiety.

-I’ll get back to the practical stuff in future posts—the material things and the precipitously dropping income—but for now, I want to touch on the human element.
+I’ll get back to the practical stuff in future posts such as the material things and the precipitously dropping income, but for now, I want to touch on the human element.
 I am not old, but I am also not young.
 My parents, while not "very old" yet, are still aging their way toward it.
 And while I don’t have as close a relationship with my immediate family as some might want, there is still the very real reality of the mortality of life.

 Putting it another way: I currently see my parents in person once every year, maybe every two years, and sometimes a third year passes.
 That is part of growing up.
 I cannot stay in the same city or even the same state as them.
 I am my own person, building my own life with my wife.